wajahat414/Ruby_capstone_custom_Linter/README.md

 ## Show your support

-Give a ⭐️ if you like this project
+Give an ⭐️ if you like this project

 ## Acknowledgments